 Leah's Waltz is an English Country Dance.
-It was devised by Fried de Metz Herman in 1989 and published in Ease and Elegance.
+It was devised by Fried de Metz Herman (website) in 1989 and published in Ease and Elegance.
 It is a proper 3 Couple Longways dance.
-In this dance the couples are permuted by: 312.
-The dance lasts 32 bars.
+In this dance the couples are permuted by: 231.
+The minor set lasts 32 bars.

 Fried notes that this can be danced as a triple minor by changing bars 7-8 of B1 to having the 1s cast to 2nd place and only the 2s moving up.